lambdaclass/cairo-vm/README.md

 ## Dependencies
 - Rust
 - Cargo
-- PyEnv for running the original VM and compiling cairo programs
+- PyEnv, CPython and PyPy for running the original VM and compiling cairo programs

 ## Running Cleopatra
 Compile with `cargo build --release`, once  the binary is built, it can be found in `target/release/` under the name `cleopatra-run`.